jss367/jss367.github.io/_posts/2015-01-25-Python-Notes-I.md

 ## Slicing

 List slicing is done by [start : end]

-The first value is included, but the last one isn't, so it's of this form: [inclusive : exclusive]
+The first value is included, but the last one isn't, so it looks like [inclusive : exclusive].

 ```python